 Missing braids in the 15th C manuscripts:

 One example is a braid from the early 15th or late 14th C. that I call the “Sudarium braid” on this blog (not to be confused with the “Uppsala Sudary” braid – these are two different braids).
-It’s about as different as you can get from the other known European braids like square and double braids that it is related to!
+My post on it is not a tutorial, but does generally describe how two braiders would make this braid the traditional way, and how I make the braid as a solo braider.
+This braid is about as different as you can get from the other known European braids like square and double braids that it is related to!

-Historical re-creators interested in re-creating braids from earlier European periods than the 15th C. should take note that Speiser and Boutrup’s research suggests that pre-15th C. team-braiders likely braided different “2 or more-fellows” braids than those notated in the 15th C. manuscripts – see *endnote.
+Historical re-creators interested in re-creating braids from earlier European periods than the 15th C. should take note that Speiser and Boutrup’s research suggests that pre-15th C. team-braiders likely braided quite different “2 or more-fellows” braids than those of the 15th C. manuscripts – see *endnote.

 Braids I teach that are known only from 17th Century manuscripts: